 9. Keep Good Company

-The holidays are a tricky time when it comes to negotiating the relationships of those we spend this time of year with – especially in 2020 when we have fewer options.
+The holidays are a tricky time when it comes to negotiating the relationships of those we spend this time of year with – especially these days when we have fewer options.
 We can’t choose our family but we can choose our friends.
 Though for many, spending the holidays with family is a joyful and easy time.
 If that’s not your situation, however, it’s important that you carve out time to celebrate the goodness of life with those of your own choosing.
 Spending time alone, can also be the best company of all, sometimes.